Pothulapati/website/content/blog/copilot.md

 It's fascinating how one company's strategic missteps became the foundation for multiple startups' product-market fit.

 I'm not saying GitHub Copilot is completely failing.
 It has [done quite well with $300M ARR as of July 2024](https://x.com/ericabrescia/status/1818435925640364402).
 However, considering their resources with Microsoft, VSCode, and other advantages, they could have achieved much more.
-It's also nice to see startups innovate and successfully compete with GitHub in their own game.
+It's also nice to see startups innovate and give GitHub a tough time in their own game.

+I still consider the AI Code Battle to be still in fancy, and we never know how it's going to play out.